-The Virginia opossum is the only marsupial found in North America but can also be found in Central America.
+The Virginia opossum is the only marsupial found in North America and Central America.
 This medium-sized animal measures 13-37cm in length and can weigh between 0.3-3.7 kg).
 It has relatively short legs and typically gray or brownish fur.
 This animal is known to act as if they are dead as protection against predators.

 Their habitats can vary, but they prefer living close to water sources.
 They can also thrive in urban areas.
-The Virginia opossum can be found in all counties in the state except Dukes and Nantucket counties.
+The Virginia opossum can be found in all counties except Dukes and Nantucket.